 Yuko Takagi, MPIA, is deputy director for the Ministry of Finance Japan in Tokyo.

 Cameron Van Tassell, MPIA, is leading the Foreign Investment Board of the Office of the President Republic of Palau, which regulates all foreign direct investment coming into Palau.
 We process applications and monitor and enforce compliance with investment laws.

-Dion Ward, MIA, has been living in Brasília since 2015 with his wife and 3-year-old daughter, working on project design for WWF programs to help conserve the Cerrado-Pantanal, Atlantic Forest and Amazon biomes.
+Dion Ward, MPIA, has been living in Brasília since 2015 with his wife and 3-year-old daughter, working on project design for WWF programs to help conserve the Cerrado-Pantanal, Atlantic Forest